yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.1.4 =
+- Fixed an issue with the schedule step setting where the values are not retained after changing the step type.

 = 1.1.1.3 =
 - Fixed an issue with the assignee by month report where the axis labels were switched.
 - Fixed an issue with the status export where the created_by column is missing for forms submitted by anonymous users.